 Hang on your mini quilt stand.
 The final size of the mini-quilt is 14-1/2 inches square.
 If you prefer, you can leave the borders off and just bind the blocks to finish at 12-1/2 inches square.

 Now the fun part, add a face to the pumpkin using black wool or felt.
 I cut out the shapes, and just pressed them onto to the pumpkin, then pinned them from the back.
 Now, when Halloween is over, I can remove the wool face and still use the mini-quilt through Thanksgiving.
 I’ll store the face pieces by pinning them on the backside of the mini-quilt so I won’t lose them for next year.
 For October, the pumpkin header on the stand reminds me of the Great Pumpkin Charlie Brown video, remember Linus rolling the big pumpkin around the fence?

 You’ll need more leaves and pumpkins for the layouts for the next two projects, so keep making them this week!
 Next project will be next Friday.
 You’ll need eight more pumpkins for the next two weeks.
 The last one in this pic was used in the small project below.

-If you only did one leaf, make a hot pad or mug rug with your pumpkin from today.
+If you only made one leaf, make a hot pad or mug rug with your pumpkin from today.
 Position the leaf and pumpkin with sashing of a pretty autumn print.
-Quilt with Insul-Bright batting, also available at Connecting Threads.
+Quilt with Insul-Bright batting.

 If you missed the post last week showing the leaf block, click on Autumn Jubilee Quilt Along.
-And upload your progress pictures to the Flickr Group Autumn Jubilee!
 For next week, you’ll need more leaves and pumpkin blocks for the runner.
 The choice of how many is up to you, but I think you will be happiest with at least four pumpkins and eight leaves.
 I’ll show you several designs, so happy sewing this week!